OpenGATE/Gate/docs/how_to_run_gate.rst

 -> a new root output file **your_gate_output_digi.root** is produced which incorporates the changes due to a different digitizer without having to repeat the particle generation and its propagation.

+The digitizer and output parameters will be taken from your macro *MacroTest.mac*.

+Only the ROOT output is compatible so far with Offline Digitizer

 How to separate the phantom and detector tracking - Phase space approach
 ------------------------------------------------------------------------